 “Photography for me is a means to explore the deeper meaning of life.
 Through my camera, I seek to uncover the untold, to reveal the invisible; I try to catch a glimpse of the inner soul of my subjects.
-Like meditation, I hope to take those who see my work, on a mystical journey to another universe.
-A spiritual world, where one can reconnect with Nature and find strength and harmony within oneself.”
+I hope to take those who see my work on a mystical journey to another universe.
+Similar to when one meditates, certain photos can transport us to a spiritual world where one can reconnect with nature and find strength and harmony within oneself.”

 His first serious encounters with photography happened during trips to Morocco and South Africa.
-There, fascinated by the light, the scenery, the wild life, he realized that through his camera, not only could he capture the beauty of the moment, but also more than what the eye could see.
+There, fascinated by the light, the scenery, and the wildlife, Zack realized that through his camera he could not only capture the beauty of the moment, but he could also express more than what the eye can see.

 A new passion was born.

 After settling in Los Angeles to further pursue his acting career, Zack’s photography endeavors stretched from professional photo shoots for actors and models to a head-first dive into the world of fine art photography.

 At the heart of Zack’s art is humanism — a belief in the self and individual dignity, which not coincidentally was the cornerstone of art in the Italian Renaissance, a distinctive facet of Zack’s heritage and consciousness.